-If you do not see the EAS Demo DB V105 database profile If there is no profile for the EAS Demo DB V105 database you may

-If there is no profile for the EAS Demo DB V105 database, you may not have installed the database.
+If you do not see the EAS Demo DB V110 database profile If there is no profile for the EAS Demo DB V110 database, you may not have installed the database.
 You can install it now from the product CD.

 If you did install the database and it is defined as a data source in the ODBC Administrator, select ODBC in the tree view of the Database Profile painter and click New.
-In the Database Profile Setup dialog box, select the data source from the Data Source drop-down list and type EAS Demo DB V105 in the Profile Name text box.
+In the Database Profile Setup dialog box, select the data source from the Data Source drop-down list and type EAS Demo DB V110 in the Profile Name text box.
 Type dba for the user ID and sql for the password, then click OK to return to the painter.